-related CAPEX (+/- % Anticipated forward trend for CAPEX (+/- % change) related OPEX (+/- % forward trend for OPEX (+/- Please explain Row 1 0 0 3.8 5 Based on utility water costs reported into LightStay for owned and managed hotels, 2017 water costs per unit withdrawn (megaliters) increased by an average of 3.8% across Hilton's global regions.
+Water-related CAPEX (+/- % change) 2 Anticipated forward trend for CAPEX (+/- % change) 2 Water-related OPEX (+/- % change) 4

+Anticipated forward trend for OPEX (+/- % change) 5

+Total water utility costs increased by approximately 4%, due to portfolio growth.
+Overall water rates remained stable on a per unit basis.
 Based on analysis of water improvement projects in LightStay, there appears to be minimal change in water CAPEX and hotels continue to invest in water efficiency upgrades, especially in laundry operations and guestroom plumbing fixtures.
-For 2018, we anticipate an increasing trend in water utility costs and a stable or increasing trend in water-related capital expenditures.
+For 2019, we anticipate an increasing trend in total water utility costs and a stable trend in water-related capital expenditures.